 For example, it’s entirely possible that a Zootopia land couldn’t open for 5 years at Hong Kong Disneyland after its debut at Shanghai Disneyland.
 (There’s almost no chance this is planned for Hong Kong, Tokyo, or Disneyland in Anaheim, so that’s not really relevant here.)

 When it comes to the Asian vs. domestic parks, the terms usually aren’t as restrictive–it’s more about marketing.
 The best recent example of this is Soarin’ Around the World, which was totally finished and ready to open months earlier in Disney California Adventure and EPCOT, but contractually had to open first in Shanghai.
 And it did…by a single day.
 Before that, Seven Dwarfs Mine Train actually opened at Walt Disney World several years before it debuted at Shanghai Disneyland.

 What do you think of the Zootopia land?
 What about the Zootopia: Hot Pursuit trackless dark ride?
-Do you hope this expansion comes to Animal Kingdom at Walt Disney World?
+Do you hope this expansion comes to Walt Disney World?
 Any questions?
 We love hearing from readers, so please share any other thoughts or questions you have in the comments below!